How to Rebalance and Renew your investment portfolio

 Remember that SIMPLE is often preferable to COMPLEX in the investing world because it helps you to make timely decisions.

-Financial goals, risk tolerance, and investment horizon are the three foundations of suitable investments that help shape an investment portfolio personalised to each investor.
+Financial goals, risk tolerance, and investment horizon are the three foundations of suitable investments that help shape an investment portfolio personalized to each investor.
 That is critical to ensuring that all of your investments work together to help you meet your financial objectives.
 For instance, when a crucial financial goal is only a year or two away, you may choose to prefer the safety of your investments.
-At this stage, it may be necessary to align the investments as per the other mid-term and long term goals.
+At this stage, it may be necessary to align the investments with the other mid-term and long-term goals.

 Conclusion: